robtweed/QOper8/README.md

 - *poolSize*: the maximum number of WebWorker processes that QOper8 will start and run concurrently (Note that WebWorkers are started dynamically on demand.
 If not specified, the poolSize will be 1: ie all messages will be handled by a single WebWorker

-- *handlersByMessageType*: a JavaScript Map of each message type to its respective handler method module URL.
+- *handlersByMessageType*: a JavaScript Map of each message type to its respective handler method module URL/filepath.
 Message types can be any string value

-  If you are using Bun.js, use the full filepath as the URL value.
+  If you are using Bun.js, the filepath should be relative to the folder in which you invoked the *bun* command.

 - *logging*: if set to *true*, QOper8 will generate console.log messages for each of its critical processing steps within both the main process and every WebWorker process.
 This is useful for debugging during development.
 If not specified, it is set to *false*.